 They can often develop much later than when the original exposure happened.
 Don’t worry if that’s the case.
 While personal injury claims typically have three years from the date of the accident, in the case of industrial illnesses, you have three years from the date of diagnosis to make a claim, if you can attribute your illness to your exposure.

-For advice about this type of claim, we recommend calling us for free on 0800 234 6438.
+For advice about this type of claim, we recommend calling a legal adviser for free on 0800 234 6438.

 Council workers may also suffer industrial deafness as a result of exposure to heavy machinery; for example, while working as a gardener.